 where $L$ is the luminosity of the recombination line and $D_L$ is the luminosity distance corresponding to the source redshift.
-The luminosity distance is computed using the \texttt{Astropy} cosmology module \citep{astropy:2022}, assuming a flat \(\Lambda\)CDM cosmology with parameters from the Planck 2018 results \citep{aghanim20}.
+The luminosity distance is computed using the \texttt{astropy} cosmology module \citep{astropy:2022}, assuming a flat \(\Lambda\)CDM cosmology with parameters from the Planck 2018 results \citep{aghanim20}.

-This modeling framework enables us to assess whether the predicted line fluxes from Pop.\ III star-forming regions are detectable with JWST's instruments.
+This modelling framework enables us to assess whether the predicted line fluxes from Pop.\ III star-forming regions are detectable with JWST's instruments.

-\subsection{Detectability Criteria}
+\subsection{Detectability criteria}

-To assess the observational feasibility of detecting Balmer emission lines from high-redshift Population~III star-forming regions, we employed the \textit{JWST Exposure Time Calculator} (ETC)\footnote{ \url{https://jwst.etc.stsci.edu}}).
+To assess the observational feasibility of detecting Balmer emission lines from high-redshift Population~III star-forming regions, we employed the \textit{JWST Exposure Time Calculator} (ETC)\footnote{\url{https://jwst.etc.stsci.edu}}.
 The ETC is an official web-based tool developed by the Space Telescope Science Institute (STScI) to simulate JWST instrument performance under realistic astrophysical conditions.
 It supports all JWST observing modes and models three-dimensional astronomical scenes, including both point-like and extended sources across spatial and spectral dimensions.

 For our simulations, we assumed a \texttt{FULL} subarray with the \texttt{NRS} readout pattern.
-We designed an observation that would require a total of around $10^{4} \: {\rm s}$ of on source time, as an example of what JWST could expect to detect in a relatively shallow exposure.
+We designed an observation that would require a total of around $10^{4} \: {\rm s}$ of on-source time, as an example of what JWST could expect to detect in a relatively shallow exposure.
 Specifically, the configuration included 29 groups per integration, 2 integrations per exposure, and a total of 4 dithers, yielding 8 total integrations.
 This setup resulted in a total exposure time of 10,049.62~s ($\approx$\,2\,h\,47\,min\,30\,s), which served as the baseline for our flux sensitivity estimates and detectability analysis.
 Further details are given in Appendix~\ref{appendix:obs}

-In this study, we focus on the use of the \textit{Near-Infrared Spectrograph} (NIRSpec) aboard JWST, which is specifically designed for medium- and high-resolution spectroscopic observations in the near-infrared regime.
-NIRSpec is particularly well-suited for detecting redshifted Balmer lines from high-$z$ sources, as illustrated in Fig.~\ref{fig:balmer_vs_JWST}, due to its wavelength coverage ($\sim$0.6 -- 5.3\,$\mu$m) and high sensitivity to faint emission features \citep{jakobsen2022nirspec}.